-4. Division of Strategy and Planning
+4. Division of Finance and Planning

-Vice President for Strategy and Planning
+Vice President for Finance and Planning

-The vice president for strategy and planning provides leadership and direction to achieve initiatives consistent with the vision and goals of the university.
-The vice president provides guidance on issues affecting personnel, budget, technology, diversity and inclusion, and enrollment and institutional performance.
+The vice president for finance and planning is the chief financial officer of the university and is responsible for the overall financial management of the institution.
+The vice president provides leadership and direction to achieve initiatives consistent with the vision and goals of the university.
+The vice president also serves on the Board of Trustees for the University's Educational and Real Estate Foundations.
+The vice president provides guidance on issues affecting personnel, finance, budget, technology, enrollment and institutional performance, and emergency management.
+The vice president for finance and planning acts for the president on non-academic issues in the absence of the president and the chief of staff.
 The vice president is selected by, reports to, and serves at the pleasure of the president.

-The following positions report to the vice president for strategy and planning:
+The following positions report to the vice president for finance and planning: